stevemandl/meter-anomaly-cron/README.md

 Server ready: http://localhost:3000 🚀
 ```

-Then you should be able to send a request to the offline service like this:
+Then you should be able to send a request from a separate terminal to the offline service like this:
 ```bash
 $ curl -X POST http://localhost:3000/dev/testTemplate -H 'x-api-key: dev-yqiOpWb6095s097Roybo2793yHXGNWFx6oWCVvvv'  \
 -d '{"pointName": "KlarmanHall.Elec.Solar.PowerScout3037/kW_System"}'